-Traditionally gumbo starts with a roux - a mixture of flour and fat that's cooked slowly until browned.
-In this recipe, named for a small town in Louisiana, you brown the flour in the oven.
+Traditionally gumbo starts with a roux—a mixture of flour and fat that's cooked slowly until browned.
+In this crawfish gumbo, named for a small town in Louisiana, you brown the flour in the oven.
 This technique provides a deep, nutty flavor without the fat.

 Preheat oven to 350°.